aliceinapiland/virtual-apijam/Lab 3 API Publishing - API Products and Developer Portals/README.md

 # Use case

-You have an API Proxy that you would like to share with App Developers via a Developer Portal.
-You want to enable developers to learn about, register for, and begin using your API Proxy.
+You have an API proxy that you would like to share with app developers via a Developer Portal.
+You want to enable developers to learn about, register for, and begin using your API proxy.

 # How can Apigee Edge help?